Resparing/vkdt/README.md

 ### Documentation

+Documentation can be found in the [DOCUMENTATION](https://github.com/Resparing/vkdt/tree/main/DOCUMENTATION) folder

 ### Extending VKDT

 Each class will have two booleans called `debug` and `verbose`.
 These are for making sure that your code will be able to debug important information and conform with what the validation layers expect you to setup.